OptimusPrimus/salsa/README.md

 ### Additional Datasets

-To achieve state-of-the-art, the system needs to be trained on ClothoV2, AudioCaps, and WavCaps.
+The system needs to be trained on ClothoV2, AudioCaps, and WavCaps, to achieve state-of-the-art performance.

 First, download WavCaps [[5]](#5):
 - run `source scripts/download_wavcaps.sh`